13 Best Salesforce Alternatives in 2026

 | Zoho CRM | Yes | Separate product | Separate product | Yes | No | Free |

-| Pipedrive | Yes | No | No | Yes | No | $14/user/month |
+| Pipedrive | Yes | No | No | Yes | No | $14/user/mo |

 | Freshsales | Yes | No | No | Yes | No | Free |

-| Monday CRM | Yes | No | Separate product | Yes | No | $12/seat/month |
+| Monday CRM | Yes | No | Separate product | Yes | No | $12/seat/mo |

 | Attio | Yes | No | No | Yes | No | Free |

-| Copper | Yes | No | No | Basic | No | $12/user/month |
+| Copper | Yes | No | No | Basic | No | $12/user/mo |

-| SugarCRM | Yes | No | No | Yes | No | $19/user/month |
+| SugarCRM | Yes | No | No | Yes | No | $19/user/mo |

-| Dynamics 365 | Yes | Separate product | Separate product | Yes | No | $65/user/month |
+| Dynamics 365 | Yes | Separate product | Separate product | Yes | No | $65/user/mo |

-| Insightly | Yes | No | Yes | Yes | No | $29/user/month |
+| Insightly | Yes | No | Yes | Yes | No | $29/user/mo |

-| Close | Yes | No | No | Yes | No | $49/month |
+| Close | Yes | No | No | Yes | No | $49/mo |

 Frequently Asked Questions

-How much does Salesforce really cost?
+How much does Salesforce really cost in 2026?

 Can I migrate my data from Salesforce to another CRM?

-Most Salesforce alternatives support data import via CSV, API, or dedicated migration tools.
+Most alternatives support data import via CSV, API, or dedicated migration tools.
 Agiled offers import tools for contacts, deals, and projects.
 The primary challenge is migrating complex automations, custom objects, and Apex code, which typically need to be rebuilt in the new platform.
-Plan for 2–8 weeks depending on your Salesforce org's complexity.
+Simple migrations (contacts, deals, notes) take 1-2 weeks.
+Complex migrations with custom objects, approval flows, and Apex triggers take 4-12 weeks depending on your org's complexity.
+Plan for a parallel-run period where both systems operate simultaneously {{SOURCE NEEDED: Salesforce migration timeline benchmarks from consulting firms}}.

 Does Salesforce include invoicing or project management?